 Urban neighborhoods with high-rise concrete buildings are often gray and drab.
 Urban Street Forest works to color cities with the planting of vertical forests.
 We do this by planting trees on the balconies of high-rise apartment buildings.
-We accomplish this by involving the people who live there, local shops, and local organizations.
+We accomplish this by involving children, neighbours, local shops, and local organizations.

 For every tree planted on a balcony in your neighborhood, a tree is planted in the developing world to combat desertification.
 We do this together with the local farmers to help make their lands fertile again.
 In effect farmers can improve their living and bring more products to market.

 First recording in the USF Camper (video)